ZKP and recursive SNARKs

 Validators produce a proof at each election macro block.
 Since the validators list remains the same in each epoch, it’s plausible to skip proofs of the batches within an epoch.
 Each election macro block contains a proof that proves that the last epoch was correctly constructed.

-With this proof, the syncing node is able to verify that the chain is valid between the genesis block and the most recent election macro block.
-Finally, the node only needs to verify the micro and the checkpoint macro blocks produced after the election macro block.
+With this proof, the syncing node is able to verify that the chain's validity between the genesis block and the most recent election macro block.
+The node only needs to verify the micro and the checkpoint macro blocks produced after this verified election macro block.

 Circuits are what allow the setup of these proofs, with a single interaction between the syncing node and the network.
 These circuits work by pairing two keys: a verifying key and a proving key.
 They work similarly to public and private keys.
-The verifying key is in the syncing node's database, and it concedes the means to connect to the network.
-The proving key is part of Nimiq’s software and is used in combination with the verification key so that the node connects to the network.
-Thus, by handing the verifying key, nodes can make the request and verify the current state of the blockchain.
+The verifying key is stored in the syncing node's database and allows it to connect to the network.
+The proving key, downloaded by the prover node, works with the verifying key to establish the connection.
+By using the verifying key, nodes can request and verify the current state of the blockchain.

 To understand the technical part of circuits, check our GitHub repository.